amanuelbelete95/capstone1-visit-oromia/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partners and my coding reviewer for their supporting suggestions.
+I would like to thank Cindy Shin for the design template provided.
+Originally designed by: [Cindy shin]{https://www.behance.net/adagio07}

 <p align="right">(<a href="#readme-top">back to top</a>)</p>